-5. Engage in Meaningful Activities: Stimulating activities can help maintain cognitive function and improve the patient’s mood.
+5. Engage in Meaningful Activities: Stimulating activities can help maintain cognitive function and improve the patient’s health & mood.
 Engage in activities the individual once enjoyed, such as art, music, gardening, or simple puzzles.
 Adapt the activities as the disease progresses.

 6. Create a Safe Environment: Alzheimer’s patients are prone to accidents due to impaired judgment and memory loss.
 Ensure their environment is safe by removing tripping hazards, installing handrails, and using locks on potentially dangerous items.